 Continuing my eternal quest to dress more French-like, I’ve set my sights—as I know many of you have, too—on spring.
-Although we have a few weeks of winter still to get through, spring is very much on my mind right now as brighter mornings and sunny-weather plans start to seep into my calendar and the promise of brighter, longer and warmer days begins to come into view.
+Spring is very much on my mind right now as brighter mornings and sunny-weather plans start to seep into my calendar and the promise of warm, easter days begin to come into view.

 This year, I want to make sure I’m prepared for the seasonal switch, and naturally, I’ve turned my attention to ascertaining which pieces form a French girl’s spring capsule wardrobe.
 For this, I’ve taken a close look at the sartorial habits of some of my favourite French women, deep-diving into their respective feeds to see what they wear when spring rolls around, and it didn’t take long for some patterns to emerge.

 Style Notes: We all know trench coats are an integral part of the British uniform, but French women have adopted them as their own too, even in the winter.
-French women wear them with everything from floral dresses (more on those later) to straight-leg jeans (also more on those later).
+French women wear them with everything from co-ords (more on those later) to straight-leg jeans (also more on those later).

 Style Notes: Cardigans are integral to how French women get dressed.
-If you follow their rules, the chunkier the better.
+If you follow their rules, the chunkier the better, and always go cropped.

 Style Notes: French women tend to not overthink their outfits, which is why the idea of co-ords proves so appealing.
-I intend on capitalising on the knitted co-ord trend for maximum comfort.
+I intend on capitalising on the co-ord trend this spring for maximum styling ease.

 Style Notes: Nothing has the power to make an outfit look pulled together quite like a shirt, and lots of French influencers tend to like theirs oversized.
 No need to size up; I’ve found perfectly cut shirts that tap into this aesthetic as they are.

 Style Notes: It might sound cliché, but I have to believe some clichés exist for a reason.
-And that is certainly the case when it comes to French women and their penchant for basket bags, which peaks in the spring months thanks to their practicality and versatility.
+And that is certainly the case when it comes to French women and their penchant for small black bags, which peaks in the spring months thanks to their practicality and versatility.